How Your LLC Will Be Taxed

-The profits of an LLC are not taxed at the business level like those of C Corporations.
-Instead, taxes for an LLC work as follows:
+In this guide, we’ll cover the main business taxes required in Washington DC, including payroll, self-employment and federal taxes.
+The profits of an LLC aren’t taxed at the business level like C Corporations.
+Instead, taxes are as follows:

 Washington DC Income Tax

 As a business owner, you’ll need to pay Washington DC income tax on any money you pay to yourself.
 These earnings flow through to your personal tax return.
 You’ll be taxed at the District of Columbia's standard rates, and you’ll also be able to apply regular allowances and deductions.

 Any employees will also need to pay state income tax.
 The District of Columbia has tax rates ranging between 4% to 8.95%.